oaklandgit/pippy/README.md

 # What's Pippy?

-Pippy is a compact, text-first Linux computer with a deliciously tactile 47-key mechanical keyboard — seamlessly connected to your iPad over a single USB cable.
-It powers up through the iPad, uses it as its display, and in return enhances it with a real keyboard and a focused terminal experience.
-Two modes, one connection — built to complement, not compromise.
+Pippy is a compact, text-first Linux computer with a deliciously tactile 47-key mechanical keyboard.
+It connects to your iPad with a single USB cable, providing the Pippy with its power and display.
+Pippy returns the favor with a real shell, focused terminal tools, and a satisfying typing experience.
+It’s a seamless, symbiotic setup: minimalist, portable, and built for people who love computing at its most intentional.

 ![IMG_5345](https://github.com/user-attachments/assets/cc9c53af-c0c0-4e9b-b7e8-bcbc421aea37)